-I studied Urban Planning (BSc) at the University of Tehran and Spatial Planning (MSc) at University College London (UCL).
-I earned a PhD in Urban Geography in Economic Geography chair of Dr. Gernot Grabher at HafenCity University Hamburg (HCU).
+I studied Urban Planning (BSc) at the University of Tehran and Spatial Planning (MSc) at University College London.
+I earned my PhD in Urban Geography at HafenCity University Hamburg, where I worked at the Economic Geography chair on the Legacy of Major projects/Events for Local Communities.

-I worked for several years as Legacy planner for different consultancies and host cities.
-For that field, I wrote a book about The Urban Legacy of the London Olympic Games among Local East Londoners”, which is part of Mega Event Planning book series of Palgrave Macmillan.
+I worked for several years as a legacy planner for international consultancies and Olympic host cities.
+Drawing on this experience, I authored The Urban Legacy of the London Olympic Games among Local East Londoners, published in the Mega Event Planning series by Palgrave Macmillan.

-I am an editorial board member of Digital Geography and Society and a podcaster of Digital Urbanism: from the Grassroots.
+I am an Associate Editor of Digital Geography and Society journal and the producer and host of the podcast Digital Urbanism: from the Grassroots.

 NILOUFAR VADIATI